 This farm uses a special refractance window dryer to preserve all the natural goodness of the milk and not damage any of the proteins.
 They are all left in their original state.

 These whey proteins are not subject to the traditional high heat, acid washing, and other harsh processing methods that traditional whey proteins are normally made with.

 Because of the quality of the milk and the wonderful treatment of the animals, this results in a smooth and creamy protein, that mixes easily without the addition of any additives, sweeteners or emulsifiers.

-To sum it all up, look for protein powders with just a single, minimally processed, tracable ingredient.
+To sum it all up, look for protein powders with just a few simple ingredients that are minimally processed and tracable to the farm.
 You can add your own ingredients like fruit and vegetables (or fruit and vegetable powders), raw cacao powder or other whole foods.
 If you need some sweetener add a little local maple syrup or honey.
 This way you are getting 100% pure whole foods, without any of the junk or unneeded synthetic chemical additives that the average protein powder contains.